 Puppy teeth start to come in at around 2 weeks of age.
 The process of puppy teeth and adult teeth coming in can last until puppies are up to 10 months old.
 Dr. Jordan Kautz, a veterinarian at Crestview Veterinary Clinic in Austin, Texas, explains that during this teething stage, pups can develop an upset digestive system with diarrhea and sometimes vomiting.
 A young puppy with diarrhea, loss of appetite, or vomiting should visit their veterinarian because puppies can dehydrate quickly.

-A puppy has 28 teeth that come in by the time he's 8 weeks old.
-These teeth, called milk teeth, allow him to begin eating and digesting solid food.
-By the time he's 3 to 4 months old, his central incisors begin to fall out, followed by the canine teeth and then the premolars.
+A puppy has 28 teeth that come in by the time they're 8 weeks old.
+These teeth, called milk teeth, allow your pup to begin eating and digesting solid food.
+By the time your pup is 3 to 4 months old, their central incisors begin to fall out, followed by the canine teeth and then the premolars.

-See the Vet
+See the veterinarian

-If your puppy has diarrhea, call your vet for instructions.
-Although diarrhea in an adult dog can be less serious, a puppy can dehydrate quickly and complications can arise.
-Your vet will tell you whether you can wait and observe the puppy or ask to see him to check for other causes, such as worms.
-If the diarrhea is accompanied by vomiting, blood, lethargy or abdominal pain, don't wait.
-Take your puppy to the vet as soon as possible.
+If your puppy has an upset stomach or diarrhea, call your veterinarian for instructions.
+Although diarrhea in an adult dog can be less serious, a puppy can dehydrate quickly, and complications can arise.
+Your veterinarian will tell you whether you can wait and observe the puppy or ask you to schedule an appointment to check for other causes, such as parvo or intestinal parasites.